klahnakoski/firefox-code-coverage-frontend/docs/ucosp_w18.md

 *Coverage is not collected at a per-test level yet, but we hope to have some initial data after January*

-## Technology
+## Deliverable

-Students will have a chance to work with HTML, JSX, React and Javascript
+UCOSP students will make enhancements to the UI, as listed by the GitHub Issues.
+This will allow the student to acquire working experience in HTML, JSX, React and Javascript.